What digital products are subject to tax?

 - Advertising services

 For the definition and a complete list of exclusions, see RCW 82.04.192(3)(b).

 RAS is prewritten software provided remotely.
 In other words, the buyer pays the seller for the right to access and use the prewritten software, which resides on the seller’s server or the server of a third party.
 (An Application Service Provider is an example of a business that may provide RAS.)
 RAS is classified as a retail sale for B&O tax purposes and is subject to sales or use tax.
 The purchase of prewritten software is exempt if the purchaser uses the software to provide RAS.

 What is a digital code and how is it taxed?

 Digital code provides purchasers with the right to obtain one or more digital products.

 If all the digital products available through the code are digital and have the same tax treatment, the code is considered a digital code.
 Digital codes are taxed the same way as the underlying digital product.

 If the digital code provides the purchaser digital products that do not have the same tax treatment, it is not a digital code.

 How are prewritten remote access software keys or activation codes taxed?

-The sale of prewritten software includes the sale or charge made for a key or an enabling or activation code.
-Prewritten software and a key or enabling code for prewritten software are subject to sales or use tax.
-(See section 301(6)(a) of ESHB 2075).
+The sale of prewritten software subject to sales or use tax includes the sale or charge made for a key or an enabling or activation code.

 What is the value of the digital product for use tax purposes?